esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Setting targets & transaction structs

-Just like in previous examples, the first step is to define the source and destination target structs, as well as the transaction object.
+Just like in previous examples, the first step is to define the source and destination target structs, as well as the transaction structs.

 Using the same formula as in example 2 to extract a 2x2 matrix from a 4x4 source matrix, the source 2D increment will be 3 data units, while the destination increment will be 1.

 Let's use the DMA CH0 to copy the {0x1234, 0x7654, 0x5912, 0xabcd} 2x2 matrix and the DMA CH1 to copy the {0x758e, 0xabba, 0xb2b2, 0xf4f4} matrix.
 These channels will copy the extracted matrices to two different destinations, *dst_ch0* and *dst_ch1*.
 Each transaction struct should have its _.ch_ field set accordingly.

-Finallt, let's set the end event to *DMA_TRANS_END_INTR* to handle manually the interrupt event.
+Finally, let's set the end event to *DMA_TRANS_END_INTR* to handle manually the interrupt event.

 ```C